Figma plugin

 Shadow / ElevationDrop shadow color

 Chips are disabled when no layer is selected on the canvas.
-Pulling tokens first enables full Figma Variable binding; without a prior pull the inspector still applies the resolved value directly, but the layer will not be linked to a Figma Variable.
+Pull tokens first for full Figma Variable binding — without a prior pull the inspector still applies the resolved value directly, but the layer will not be linked to a Figma Variable.

 Publishing releases

-Admins and designers can publish a semver-tagged release directly from the plugin.
+Admins and designers can publish a versioned release directly from the plugin.
 Select a branch, enter a version number (e.g. 1.2.0), and add optional release notes.
-The release is an immutable snapshot that team members can pull later to QA or roll back to a specific version.
+The release is an immutable snapshot that team members can pull later to review or roll back to a specific version.

 The release list shows all versions in descending order.
 Use Pull release to import a specific version's token snapshot into Figma as a named variable collection (e.g. "MyProject v1.2.0").